zevbo/StateDimensionLogic/README.md

   to take a look at the source code for this project as an example.
 - I recommend using [VSCode](https://code.visualstudio.com/download)
   for an IDE
-- The ocaml-platform VSCode extnetion provides very nice linting
+- The ocaml-platform VSCode extension provides very nice linting
 - I also recommend using the auto-formatter provided by ocaml-platform.
 To do so, you need a .ocamlformat file at the root of your proejct (I suggest copying the one from this repository),